luis-ulloa/Ride_BigApple/readme.md

 ### Summary

 Given the available data, predicting a yellow cab fare in NYC, as well as the estimated ride distance is possible.
 However, the final model yielded a RMSE of 3.60 dollars.
-At first glance, that's a good performance, but the base fare for a cab ride in NYC is 2.50 dollars, so trying to get the RMSE below that threshold is important since a very short ride may end up with a predicted fare that's below the base.
+At first glance, that's a good performance, but the base fare for a cab ride in NYC is 2.50 dollars, so trying to get the RMSE below that threshold is important since a very short ride may end up with a predicted fare that's below the base, or even negative.

 ---